apneadiving/waterfall/README.md

 Tips
 =========
+### Error pool
+For the error_pool, its up to you.
+But using Rails, I usually include ActiveModel::Validations in my services.

+Thus you:

+- have a standard way to deal with errors
+- can deal with multiple errors
+- support I18n out of the box
+- can use your model errors out of the box

 ### Conditional Flow
 In a service, there is one and single flow, so if you need conditionals to branch off, you can do:
 ```ruby